kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 being processed.
 This urgency is also used for responses that deserve the same precedence as the contents of the document.

-For example, when a user using a web browser navigates to a new HTML document, the request for that HTML is given the `document` urgency.
-When that HTML document uses a custom font, the HTTP request for that custom font SHOULD also be given the `document` urgency, because it is generally assumed that the usability of the HTML document partially depends on the availability of the font, even though the font does not block the use of the document as a whole.
+For example, when a user using a web browser navigates to a different HTML document, the request for that HTML is given the `document` urgency.
+When that HTML document uses a custom font, the HTTP request for that custom font SHOULD also be given the `document` urgency.
+This is because the availablity of the custom font is the precondition for the user to use the portion of the HTML document, which is to be rendered by that font.

 ### non-blocking